 We may also have students or parents supporting your child's learning from time to time.

 In order to keep your child safe, we will ask you to complete a list of adults who may collect your child from nursery.
 Should someone different be coming to collect your child, then we will need your password which will be agreed with you when your child starts with us.

 If you are going to be unavoidably delayed in collecting your child, then please call us on 01937 832899.

 Miss McCombe will contact you and your child before they start in our Nursery.
 You will receive a tour video of Nursery and a welcome pack.
 If you have any concerns or additional infomation you need to share or have any questions about Nursery, this is your opportunity to do so as well.

 Currently we can't offer parents and carers the opportunity to come into Nursery to settle their child.
 We will meet you at the door and spend time settling your child in.
 You are very welcome to contact us during the day via the school office to see how they are getting on.

 Children play actively indoors and out.
 They will therefore need comfortable clothes and shoes which allow them to move freely and safely.
 Children are provided with aprons for painting etc but messy materials do occasionally escape on to clothes, so please save your child's smartest to wear at home.

 The EYFS framework explains how and what your child will be learning to support all aspects of their development.

 Nursery themes and activities are planned weekly to respond to children’s current needs and interests.
-An outline of the week’s planning is available on the door in the nursery cloakroom and on the school website, with ideas for linking activities at home.
+An outline of the week’s planning is available on the door in the nursery, sent to via Parentmail and is on the school website, with ideas for linking activities at home.
 Here are some general suggestions for activities at home: you will probably find them familiar!